aevilla160/hpc_docs/docs/p_modules.md

 ## Modules on Pinnacles & MERCED
 >Many software and library packages require specific user environment settings for successful execution or use.
 The Modules Environment package provides a straightforward mechanism for users to dynamically load and manage such environment settings on Pinnacles or MERCED.
 For example, to load the environmental variables and other settings necessary for using the Intel compiler one executes the command `module load intel`.
 A complete guide to the use of Modules can be found by using the command `man module` at the command line.
-Here, we outlined five basic uses of Modules, we expect users find most useful information.
+Here, are outlined five basic uses of Modules, we expect users find most useful information.
 Most commonly, users will make use of options `avail`, `load`, `list`, `unload`, and `swap`.
 A table describing each of these Modules options is given below.

 The table below shows some most commonly used `module` commands.